idarolti/PhysaliaSexChrom/Day1/Day1_Practical.md

 multiqc ./fastqc_output_trimmed_reads -o ./fastqc_output_trimmed_reads
 ```

+Note - for RAD-seq data, trimming also includes removing barcodes and restriction site remnants.
+Tools like _process_radtags_ from **[STACKS](https://catchenlab.life.illinois.edu/stacks/)** can specifically handle these steps.

 ## 02. Read mapping

 * **[Bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/manual.shtml)** - A tool for aligning short-read data to a reference genome or genomic sequences

 First, build an index for the reference genome.
-DO NOT RUN!
+This takes a while to run, so skip!

 ```
 mkdir 02.read_alignments